Programme Overview

 Students' Organisations

-Técnico students stimulate autonomously and proactively projects that act as a complement to their academic background.
-For example, the Students’ Organisations provide them with skills and added value which make them more competitive in the labour market.
+Técnico students autonomously and proactively stimulate projects that complement their academic background.
+For example, Students’ Organisations provide them with skills and added value, making them more competitive in the labour market.

-Mining Student Organisation (NUMIST) is the main students’ organisation of this course.
+Mining Students’ Organisation (NUMIST) is the main students’ organisation of this course.
 They promote several activities: